A Revealing Little Fact About the Reporting of SARS-CoV2 Virus and COVID-19

 as if they were one, which produces errors or misunderstandings.

-The Merck Manual has named the virus and the disease as separate entities, but every day the network news incorrectly conflates the virus and the disease, leading the public to believe that the virus is the sole cause and always the cause of COVID-19 disease.
-Hundreds of thousands of people who have tested positive for SARS CoV2 virus but never developed COVID-19 disease can tell you this reporting is just not accurate.
-When a person tests positive for the "coronavirus" or SARS CoV2, they are NOT testing positive for COVID-19 disease.
+The Merck Manual has named the virus and the disease as separate entities, but every day the network news incorrectly conflates the virus and the disease, leading the public to believe their assumption that the virus is the sole cause and always the cause of COVID-19 disease.
+Hundreds of thousands of people who have tested positive for SARS-CoV2 virus but had never developed COVID-19 disease can tell you this reporting is just not accurate.
+When a person tests positive for the "coronavirus" or SARS-CoV2, they are NOT testing positive for COVID-19 disease.
 When the news media reports "Confirmed COVID-19 Cases" it is misinformation.
-"Confirmed SARS CoV2 tests" would be a better description.
+"Confirmed SARS-CoV2 tests" or "confirmed exposures to coronavirus" would be a better description.
 Lets keep the terminology clear so we can better handle this situation without freaking-out from fear.
 The virus is not the disease.

 To have strong immune health, start by eating healthful foods.
 When you want to do more, I can help you to know the proper nutritional supplements you need to restore the nutrients you body needs and support a stronger immune system.
 I am qualified to help determine the root cause(s) of your ailments, find-out what you need to do, and guide you to restore your health.